twhiston/tg/README.md

 Why not? in truth because t and g are well placed to type on lots of keyboard layouts, but in particular on Workman, which you should check out http://www.workmanlayout.com/blog/

-But lets pretend it stands for something cool like 'Task Go', 'Terminator Genisys' or 'Throbbing Gristle'
+But lets pretend it stands for something cool like 'Task Go', 'Terminator Genisys', 'Torture Garden' or 'Throbbing Gristle'

 ## What does it do?